REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 * Selecting elements: retrieving from search form and results container.
 * Manipulating elements: dynamically adding movie cards in #results.
 * Event linking: submit event on search form (main.js).
+* Event delegation: a single listener on #results captures clicks on cards and opens the modal.
 🔹 Modern JavaScript
 * Const & Let: used for variables and constants (api.js, main.js).
 * Template literals: for HTML card structure (ui.js).